 Heide-Jørgensen H S. 1981.
 Cuticles with functions other than simply protective. - In J Wattendorff and KJ Lendzian (eds.): The protective layers in higher plants and their function: Cuticular membranes and periderms.
 Conf.
 Abstr.
 Univ.
 Freiburg 1981: 28.

-Abstract/Summary: In some epidermal glandular structures the protective quality of the cuticular complex may be secondary to other qualities allowing secretory or absorptive processes to take place.
+In some epidermal glandular structures the protective quality of the cuticular complex may be secondary to other qualities allowing secretory or absorptive processes to take place.

 When the stem parasite Cuscuta attaches itself to the host, it produces an adhesive upper haustorium.
 In the adhesive zone the epidermis forms a glandular epithelium of unicellular hairs with folded distal ends.
 The cuticle of this epithelium is of the lamellate type.
 During the secretion of the binding substance the lamellae break up and move from the furrows of the folded hairtips towards the surface of the host epidermis.
 Here the cuticular material is reorganized often with the fragmented lamellae oriented perpendicular to the surface of the host.
 This orientation may facilitate secretion of enzymes to break down the epidermal wall of the host.